codingnninja/DevRel-How-to-sell-to-developers/README.md

 It has to be practically done, bit by bit, with blood and sweat but never with just promises.

 DevRel people and developers generally always face the consequences of any promises they make.
-They have to work hard to create docs, abstractions, presentations and many others just to fulfill the promises.
+They have to work hard to create docs, abstractions, presentations and many others just to fulfil the promises.

 Treating DevRel people like marketers tends to prevent them from doing their job of finding and implementing ways to improve user experience to drive adoption and revenue.
 Turning them to marketers may look good if you focus on vanity metrics instead of what moves your business forward in the end.